nilaysanghrajka/HackerRank/30DayChallenge/Day1/README.md

 Today, we're discussing data types.
 Check out the Tutorial tab for learning materials and an instructional video!

 ## Task
 Complete the code in the editor below.
-The variables i, d, and s are already declared and initialized for you.
+The variables ##i##, d, and s are already declared and initialized for you.
 You must:

 Declare 3 variables: one of type int, one of type double, and one of type String.
 Read 3 lines of input from stdin (according to the sequence given in the Input Format section below) and initialize your  variables.